GabrielJones646/rapture-website/ext/content/rapture-manifesto.md

 Rapture includes a comprehensive *[JSON library](/mod/json)*, and an experimental counterpart for working with *XML*.
-The project started around development of a libary for working with *file and network I/O*.
+The project started around development of a library for working with *file and network I/O*.
 Smaller modules exist for typesafe *[internationalization](/mod/i18n)*, *cryptography* and *codecs*, reading *CSV* files, writing *LaTeX*, and working with *[HTML](/mod/html)* and *HTTP*.
 The modules share a common philosophy of being typesafe, intuitive,